Ross-Thanscheidt/NppRossTools/README.md

 ## Tools

+- **Remove Trailing Spaces**

+  This will trim all spaces at the end of every line.

 - **Update Ages**

   This will update every line in the current document that starts with a birthdate (in `MM/dd/yyyy` format) that has `(# in yyyy)` somewhere on the line, which should reflect their age for that year.